-As the processing of a payment card transaction always involves several parties, it is essential for the credit card industry to employ and practice an end-to-end approach to eliminating any possible vulnerabilities and security gaps.
+As the processing of credit card payments always involves several parties, it is essential for the credit card industry to adopt an end-to-end approach to eliminate potential vulnerabilities and security gaps.
 One of the main tools in achieving this goal is the Payment Card Industry Data Security Standard (PCI DSS).
 This set of requirements came into being back in 2004 as an initiative by 5 major credit card issuers (Visa, Mastercard, American Express, JSB, and Discover) and has since become a prevailing compliance standard for all businesses involved in credit card transactions worldwide.
+Non-compliance also increases the risk of data loss, which can severely impact business operations, consumer data protection, and security posture, especially for companies that store credit card data.

 We’ll examine the compliance levels PCI defines, as well as some of the differences in the ways the different card issuers interpret them.
-Our goal is to help you establish a compliant and robust process of handling credit card transactions in accordance with the vendor-specific requirements relevant in your case.
+Our goal is to help you establish a compliant and robust process of handling payment card data in accordance with the vendor-specific requirements relevant to your case.

 What Is the PCI DSS Standard?